Grzegorz Łomacz

-Grzegorz Łomacz (born 1 October 1987) is a Polish professional volleyball player.
-He is a member of the Poland national team, a participant in the Olympic Games (Rio 2016, Tokyo 2020), and the 2018 World Champion.
-At the professional club level, he plays for PGE Skra Bełchatów.
+Grzegorz Łomacz (born 1 October 1987) is a Polish professional volleyball player who plays as a setter for Skra Bełchatów and the Poland national team.
+With Poland, Łomacz won the 2018 World Champion title and took part in 3 Olympic Games – Rio 2016, Tokyo 2020 and Paris 2024, winning a silver medal at the latter.

 Career

-Clubs
+Club

 Łomacz is a silver medallist of the 2013 Summer Universiade held in Kazan.
 For 3 seasons, he was a player and captain of Trefl Gdańsk.
 In 2014, he signed a contract with Cuprum Lubin.
 After a good season and 6th place in PlusLiga, he decided to leave the club from Lubin.
 On 27 April 2017, it was announced that Łomacz signed a two–year contract with Skra Bełchatów.

 National team

 On 30 September 2018, Poland achieved its third title of the World Champion.
 Poland beat Brazil in the final 3-0 and defended the title from 2014.

+On 10 August 2024, he won the silver medal at the 2024 Summer Olympic Games in Paris.